dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-reduce.md

 => [true, true, false]
 ```

-Again, using the implementation and looking at line 6 you can actually see the method taking in each value the collection, setting that value to the result of the block, and then pushing that item to a new array.
+Again, referencing the the `map` method implementation line 6 you can actually see the method taking in each value the collection, setting that value to the result of the block, and then pushing that item to a new array.

 **Keep paying attention to the return value**

-I think the above code demonstrates that you must be very careful when using `select` like logic in your `map` block -  remember that every element will be modified by the return of the block (or in other words each new element is whatever the last line of the block returns during that iteration).
+I think the above code demonstrates that you must be very careful when using `select` like logic in your `map` block because every element will be modified by the return value of the block.
+In other words, each element in the map array is whatever the last line of the block returns during that iteration.

+Let's pretend we're just getting started with Ruby, and decided to write a method that changes `num` values equal to 3 to `X` while leaving the other values unchanged.

 ```ruby
 >> output = [1,2,3].map do |num|